-- email or call you on the first day of absence if we have not heard from you - invite you to a meeting with the Head Teacher to discuss your situation if absences persist - refer the matter to the Education Welfare Officer (EWO) if attendance drops below 90% for reasons other than illness.
-(Support from the EWO may be sought earlier and will be considered on a case-by-case basis). - initiate and review an Attendance Action Plan, or offer an Early Help Conversation/Assessment - issue a formal Notice to Improve where absences persist despite the offer of support - refer matters of severe absence (below 50%) to the local authority's Attendance & Inclusion Service for more formal proceedings
+- email or call you on the first day of absence if we have not heard from you - invite you to a meeting with the Headteacher to discuss your situation if absences persist - refer the matter to the Education Welfare Officer (EWO) if attendance drops below 90% for reasons other than illness.
+(Support from the EWO may be sought earlier and will be considered on a case-by-case basis). - initiate and review an Attendance Action Plan, or offer an Early Help Conversation/Assessment - issue a formal Notice to Improve where absences persist despite the offer of support - closely monitor attendance of all children with a social worker, or who have been known to social care services within the last six years - refer matters of severe absence (below 50%) to the local authority's Attendance & Inclusion Service for more formal proceedings.